jump-dev/open-energy-modeling-benchmarks/GenX/README.md

 The example cases in this directory are taken from [https://github.com/GenXProject/GenX.jl/tree/v0.4.1/example_systems](https://github.com/GenXProject/GenX.jl/tree/v0.4.1/example_systems).

-Cases were modified by setting `UCommit: 1` to consider unit commitment of operation variables, which is the source of integrality in GenX.
+Cases were modified.
+Main change is setting `UCommit: 1` to consider unit commitment of operation variables, which is the source of integrality in GenX.
+Other modifications include changes in HiGHS parameters to generate the mps files quicker and disabling extra solves for writing prices.